christianboothby/drug-reviews/Technical Report .md

 - False Positives = 5%
 - False Negatives = 7%

 The precsion-recall curve identified that class 1 (positive ratings) are more likely to be predicted correctly that class 0 (negative ratings).
 This was identified by calculating the area under the curve, which was a ratio of 0.959:0.863 for class 1 and 0 respectivly.
 This slight deviation in areas between the curves is expected due to class 1 being the majority class.
-Although class 0 was lower, these values are both very high and reflect our model performed well.
+Although class 0 was lower, these values are both very high and reflect the model performed well.

 The ROC curve also provided evidence that the model performed well, with both class 0 and 1 having high areas under the curve with 0.93.